SlugsLikePie/5804-Docs-Gitbook-Test/README.md

 2. Change a robot config in the Pathplanner settings
 3. Redeploy code

-## CAN and Canivore Issues
+## CAN and CANivore Issues
-### 1.0 Don't know how to update Canivore firmware
+### 1.0 Don't know how to update CANivore firmware
 1. Click the menu button in the top left of Phoenix tuner
-2. Click into the Canivores tab
+2. Click into the CANivores tab
-3. Update the Canivore
+3. Update the CANivore

 ## Motor Issues
 ### 1.0 Motors will not spin